Imran Chowdhury, Ph.D.

 Profile

-Imran Chowdhury, Ph.D., is Dean and Saleeby Professor of Business Administration at the Ketner School of Business at Catawba College in Salisbury, North Carolina.
-Dr. Chowdhury previously held the Diana Davis Spencer Chair in Social Entrepreneurship at Wheaton College in Massachusetts and served as a tenured Associate Professor at Pace University’s Lubin School of Business in New York City.
+Prior to joining Catawba College, Dr. Chowdhury served as the Diana Davis Spencer Chair of Social Entrepreneurship at Wheaton College (Massachusetts), and as a tenured Associate Professor at Pace University’s Lubin School of Business in New York City.
 He has held international visiting positions at Freie Universität Berlin (Germany); Montpellier Business School (France); CEFAM Business School (France); and ESSEC Asia-Pacific (Singapore).
+Earlier in his career, he worked at a leading entrepreneurial biotechnology company in New York and in Uganda.

-After graduating from Stuyvesant High School, Dr. Chowdhury earned his undergraduate degree in anthropology and geography from Hunter College, where he was elected to Phi Beta Kappa and the recipient of an Athena Scholarship.
+After graduating from Stuyvesant High School, Dean Chowdhury earned his undergraduate degree in anthropology and geography from Hunter College, where he was elected to Phi Beta Kappa and the recipient of an Athena Scholarship.
 He completed graduate studies in France, obtaining a master’s degree at L’Institut européen d’administration des affaires (INSEAD), and a Ph.D. from L’École supérieure des sciences économiques et commerciales (ESSEC Business School).